Optimizing compiler: Interprocedural optimizations

 Interprocedural optimization works on the entire program, across procedure and file boundaries.
-It works tightly with intraprocedural counterparts, carried out with the cooperation of a local part and global part.
-Typical interprocedural optimizations are: procedure inlining, interprocedural dead-code elimination, interprocedural constant propagation, and procedure reordering.
+It works tightly with intraprocedural counterparts, carried out with the cooperation of a local part and a global part.
+Typical interprocedural optimizations are procedure inlining, interprocedural dead-code elimination, interprocedural constant propagation, and procedure reordering.
 As usual, the compiler needs to perform interprocedural analysis before its actual optimizations.
 Interprocedural analyses include alias analysis, array access analysis, and the construction of a call graph.

 Interprocedural optimization is common in modern commercial compilers from SGI, Intel, Microsoft, and Sun Microsystems.
 For a long time, the open source GCC was criticized for a lack of powerful interprocedural analysis and optimizations, though this is now improving.
-Another open source compiler with full analysis and optimization infrastructure is Open64.
+Another open-source compiler with full analysis and optimization infrastructure is Open64.

 Due to the extra time and space required by interprocedural analysis, most compilers do not perform it by default.
 Users must use compiler options explicitly to tell the compiler to enable interprocedural analysis and other expensive optimizations.

 Practical considerations

-There can be a wide range of optimizations that a compiler can perform, ranging from the simple and straightforward that take little compilation time to the elaborate and complex that involve considerable amounts of compilation time.
+There can be a wide range of optimizations that a compiler can perform, ranging from simple and straightforward optimizations that take little compilation time to elaborate and complex optimizations that involve considerable amounts of compilation time.
 Accordingly, compilers often provide options to their control command or procedure to allow the compiler user to choose how much optimization to request; for instance, the IBM FORTRAN H compiler allowed the user to specify no optimization, optimization at the registers level only, or full optimization.
-By the 2000s, it was common for compilers, such as Clang, to have a number of compiler command options that could affect a variety of optimization choices, starting with the familiar -O2 switch.
+By the 2000s, it was common for compilers, such as Clang, to have several compiler command options that could affect a variety of optimization choices, starting with the familiar -O2 switch.

 An approach to isolating optimization is the use of so-called post-pass optimizers (some commercial versions of which date back to mainframe software of the late 1970s).
 These tools take the executable output by an optimizing compiler and optimize it even further.
 Post-pass optimizers usually work on the assembly language or machine code level (in contrast with compilers that optimize intermediate representations of programs).
-One such example is the Portable C Compiler (pcc) of the 1980s, which had an optional pass that would perform post-optimizations on the generated assembly code.
+One such example is the Portable C Compiler (PCC) of the 1980s, which had an optional pass that would perform post-optimizations on the generated assembly code.

 Another consideration is that optimization algorithms are complicated and, especially when being used to compile large, complex programming languages, can contain bugs that introduce errors in the generated code or cause internal errors during compilation.
 Compiler errors of any kind can be disconcerting to the user, but especially so in this case, since it may not be clear that the optimization logic is at fault.
 In the case of internal errors, the problem can be partially ameliorated by a "fail-safe" programming technique in which the optimization logic in the compiler is coded such that a failure is trapped, a warning message issued, and the rest of the compilation proceeds to successful completion.